infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTTWEEN.md

 ###### cur_val : any_numeric_value | None

 The current tween value, according to the tween progress.
+Is equivalent to `ease(progress)`.

 ### Methods